 The Tree of Life Spiritual Walk & the Earth & Soul Labyrinth are not bush walks and are designed for spiritual purposes.
 The paths on the Tree of Life are mowed, natural ground and not compacted.
 The paths of the Labyrinth are formed, compacted decomposed granite. though not wide enough for wheelchair access.

 The Rock (Aust.
 Standard Grade 5) or what we affectionately call "Our Bald Rock", is on a neighbouring property.
+We must seek permission from the owner before accessing the property.
 The walk up and back can be achieved in about 2 hours.
 We generally drive to the nearest boundary.
 The walk up the Rock is steep requiring some fitness.